AB 2743 and California’s Peer-to-Peer Car Sharing

 “Exactly,” Pacheco replied.
 “And that’s why I keep an open-door policy.”

-That open-door approach — which she’s emphasized in several Insurance Hour interviews — has been key to the bill’s success.
-By listening to both supporters and critics early in the process, Pacheco was able to refine the language, ease concerns, and ensure that AB 2743 met the needs of consumers, regulators, and business owners alike.
+That open-door approach — which she has emphasized in several Insurance Hour interviews — has been central to AB 2743’s progress.
+By listening to both supporters and critics early, Pacheco was able to refine bill language, address concerns, and shape a measure that works for consumers, regulators, and businesses.

-At one point, Susman couldn’t resist asking a question that many citizens wonder about:
+At one point, Susman posed a question many citizens quietly wonder:

 “How long is it?
 Ten pages?
 Thirty pages?
 How long would it take the average Assemblyperson or Senator to actually go through and read it — and do they really read it all?”